-The dedication ceremony will include a blessing and remarks from Randall Roche, S.J., director of LMU’s Center for Ignatian Spirituality; Robert Dorame, tribal chairman of the Gabrielino-Tongva Indians of California; and President’s Professor of Biology Eric Strauss, executive director of LMU’s Center for Urban Resilience.
+The event included blessings from Randall Roche, S.J., director of LMU’s Center for Ignatian Spirituality, and Robert Dorame, tribal chair of the Gabrielino-Tongva Indians of California; and remarks from President’s Professor of Biology Eric Strauss of the Center for Urban Resilience.

 Ospreys are large hawks with long, narrow wings and legs that build nests in the open on poles and dead trees, often over water.
-While local bird surveys have identified ospreys in the Ballona Wetlands Ecological Reserve, they are not currently breeding and nesting in the state-owned habitat, Strauss said.
-Their populations were decimated by pesticide use and are now on the recovery nationwide.
+Today the birds are spotted around Ballona, but they are not currently breeding and nesting in the state-owned habitat, Strauss said.
+Their populations were decimated by pesticide use and are now recovering nationwide.